Variability Catalog of Stars Observed During the TESS Prime Mission

 In this paper, we present a stellar variability catalog based on our search for photometric variability on timescales shorter than 13\,days across nearly the entire sky using the 2-min cadence photometry obtained during the \tess\ Prime Mission.
 In \autoref{sec:methods} we outline the preparation of the \tess\ photometry, the Fourier analysis of the data, special considerations as to how the \tess\ mission design affects our study of variability, and the methodology used to identify variable signatures that are astrophysical in nature---as opposed to being caused by spacecraft systematics.
-Our stellar variability catalog, where we prioritized having a high percentage of astrophysical variables (opposed to systematic), is presented in \autoref{sec:results}.
+Our stellar variability catalog, constructed to have high reliability at the expense of high completeness, is presented in \autoref{sec:results}.
 A review of the demographics and population statistics of the stars in the variability catalog are presented in \autoref{sec:discussion}, alongside a comparison to previous works and our planned follow-up investigations.
 Finally, we summarize this work in \autoref{sec:summary}.